fpereiro/gotoB/readme.md

 ```
   abcabba

-c   .
+c   \
-b  .  ..
+b  \  \\
-a .  .  .
+a \  \  \
-b  .  ..
+b  \  \\
-a .  .  .
+a \  \  \
-c   .
+c   \

 ```

-The dots represent those positions where both characters are the same.
+The diagonals represent those positions where both characters are the same.
 Those are places where the characters are the same in both strings.
 They represent free movements, in that they don't cost any edits (as you may remember, we're trying to minimize the amount of edits).

 An edit script can be seen as a way through this graph.
 The first solution that had 13 edits could be graphed like this: